 The GCE Secretariat team

-GCE has an international secretariat which is based in Johannesburg, South Africa, with a small office in London, UK.
-The secretariat delivers the work as directed by the GCE membership and board.
+GCE has an international secretariat which is based in Johannesburg, South Africa.
+The secretariat delivers the campaigns and advocacy work as per the global strategic plan adopted by the GCE membership and board.

 Networks Engagement Coordinator

 Natalie Akstein is based in the Johannesburg office since late 2016.
 She plays an important role as the Communications Focal Point for southern developing country civil society constituency elected GPE Board representatives, as well as more broadly providing support to GCE's member and network engagement initiatives.
 Prior to joining GCE she worked in at CIVICUS and Imagina na Copa on initiatives aimed at strengthening civil society, youth participation and citizen action at local, regional and international level.
 She feels strongly about the need for governments to protect and ensure the right of everyone to a free, quality and public education, and is happy to play a facilitating/coordination role in GCE to support amplifying education coalitions' voices in this ongoing dialogue.